Need Assistance?

 Online Credit Recovery Lab (Student attempted the course and did not receive credit)

 Edgenuity courses are online and self-paced.
 Students may complete work on their own schedule with access to a Credit Recovery Lab Manager.
-Students may regain more than one course over the summer.
+Students may recover more than one course over the summer.
 Access to a computer and internet service is required.
 Students must take tests in person at a designated high school campus in the credit recovery lab.
-Credit Recovery Labs will be open Monday – Thursday from 1:30 to 4:30 pm.
+Credit Recovery Labs will be open Monday – Thursday from 8:30 to 5:00 pm.
 Labs will be open at Rouse H.S., Glenn H.S., & Vandegrift H.S.

 Cost per session: $75 per semester course

-• Advanced and AP courses are not offered in summer school.
+- Advanced courses are not offered in summer school.

 Additional Information

-• ALL courses taken for high school original credit/acceleration WILL COUNT towards the student’s high school GPA.
+- ALL courses taken for high school original credit/acceleration WILL COUNT toward the student’s high school GPA.

-• Advanced and AP courses are not offered in summer school.
+- Advanced courses are not offered in summer school.

 Edgenuity & Afternoon Credit Recovery FAQs